The Drainage Services Department The Government of the Hong Kong Special Administrative Region

 From 1.4.2017 onwards 2.92

-For the trades listed in Schedule A, water would be consumed during the production process and hence the quantity of sewage generated would be less than the quantity of water supplied.
-Those trades are therefore entitled to a reduction of SC and the total SC chargeable to their accounts would be calculated based on 70% of the water supplied.
+For the trades listed in Schedule A, water would be consumed during the production process and hence the quantity of waste water generated would be less than the quantity of water supplied.
+These trades are therefore entitled to a reduction of SC and the total SC chargeable to their accounts are calculated based on 70% of the water supplied.
 The others are charged at 100% of the water supplied.

-Trades listed in Schedule B are required to pay TES in addition to SC because the pollution level of the wastewater discharged by them exceeds that of the domestic level.
-Under the TES charging scheme, the TES rates are determined by reference to the pollution level (in terms of Chemical Oxygen Demand (COD) values) of sewage generated by the respective trades.
+Trades listed in Schedule B are required to pay TES in addition to SC because the pollution level of their trade effluent exceeds that of the domestic sewage.
+Under the charging scheme, the TES rates are determined by reference to the pollution levels (in terms of Chemical Oxygen Demand (COD) values) of waste water generated by the respective trades.
 The prescribed generic COD values and the corresponding TES rates for different trades are also listed in Schedule B.

-For the trades listed in Schedule C, water would be consumed during the production process and hence the quantity of sewage generated would be less than the quantity of water supplied.
-Those trades are therefore entitled to a reduction of TES and the total TES chargeable to their accounts would be calculated based on 80% of the water supplied.
+For the trades listed in Schedule C, water would be consumed during the production process and hence the quantity of trade effluent generated would be less than the quantity of water supplied.
+Those trades are therefore entitled to a reduction of TES and the total TES chargeable to their accounts are calculated based on 80% of the water supplied.
 The others are charged at 100% of the water supplied.